 - Provide a project-based, curated set of reusable IaC templates.

 - Define specific Azure deployment configurations per project and per environment type.

 - Provide a self-service experience without giving control over subscriptions.

 - Track costs and ensure compliance with enterprise governance policies.

-Azure Deployment Environments supports two built-in roles:
+Azure Deployment Environments supports three built-in roles:

 - Dev Center Project Admin: Creates environments and manages the environment types for a project.

 - Deployment Environments User: Creates environments based on appropriate access.

 - Deployment Environments Reader: Reads environments that other users created.

 Azure Deployment Environments provides the following benefits to creating, configuring, and managing environments in the cloud: